RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/servicelifecycle.md

 If `service_name` is provided, the command is processed against a specific service.
 If `domain_name` is provided, the command is processed against the specified domain group.
 If 'all' is provided, the command is processed against all services.
 If the optional `[type]` is specified, then the command is restricted to a specific core service type.

-The following example stops the waveform service `REHDHAWK_DEV:Wave`:
+The following example stops the waveform service `REDHAWK_DEV:Wave`:

 ```sh
 rhadmin stop REDHAWK_DEV:Wave